 TRIUMF's Science Week 2020 will be held during the week of August 17-21, 2020.

-Science Week 2020 at-a-glance (Program details will be available soon)
+Science Week 2020 at-a-glance (Program details are available here)

 Every year TRIUMF Science Week is an opportunity for the users and community of the laboratory to come together to hear updates and progress reports as well as discuss new ideas.
 This year we are organizing Science Week in the context of developing a long-range, 20-year vision for TRIUMF.